ConnorHoang/robot_localization_cpp/README.md

 CompRobo 2025 - Connor Hoang, Franklin Noble

 ### Overview
-The goal of this project is to create a localization method for the neato robot, provided a map of the space that is accurate using only information from a lidar and odometry.
+The goal of this project was to create a localization algorithm using only LIDAR and odometry, when provided an accurate map of the space, to determine a pose estimate of a robot's position.

-To do this, we implemented a particle filter in C++ using ROS2 middleware to effectively discretize a probability field and ultimately converge on the robots position.
+To do this, we implemented a particle filter in C++ using ROS2 middleware.
+We were ultiamtely able to create a particle filter that converges reasonably well.

-Our final
 ### Overall Code Structure
 <!--(design decisions), system architecture-->
 <!--Which files, explain c++...-->